raissamiranda/Na-ve-Bayes-Spam-Filter/README.md

-# Na-ve-Bayes-Spam-Filter
+# Naive-Bayes-Spam-Filter
+Spam detection is a significant problem in the digital age, where a large amount of information is exchanged daily through emails.
+Spam, or unsolicited emails, not only overload email servers but can also be harmful by containing malicious links or phishing attempts.
+Therefore, the classification of emails as spam or not spam (ham) is a crucial task to ensure security and efficiency in email communication.

 This project aims to address the problem of spam detection using the Naive Bayes algorithm.
 Naive Bayes is a probabilistic classifier based on Bayes' Theorem, which assumes the independence of features.
+Despite this simplifying assumption, Naive Bayes has proven to be effective in various applications, especially in text classification, such as in the case of spam detection.